Purpose of the Qualification Contest:

-- Give access to teams to independently evaluate the level of preparation before participation in the Contest;
+- to enable teams to independently assess the level of preparation for participation in Championship;

-- Select teams that will be able to compete in the second qualifying round (Semi-Finals) before reaching the Contest Finals.
+- select the teams that will be able to compete in the second qualifying round (Semi-Finals) for reaching the final Championship.

 The Quarter-Finals is a mandatory qualifying stage for BSUIR teams and school students.
 Other teams can also partake in this round if they wish.